BUCK-LCO-NCI/DivProt/README.md

 # DivProt   <img src="DP_logo_2.png" alt="logo" img align="center" width="350"/>

 Alignment programme for divergent proteins based on amino acid sequence and predicted structure, producing figures that map divergent proteins in proximal phylogenetic space.
-Alignment

 DivProt works by iteratively aligning sequences, storing the scores (bitscore, e-value, or alignment score for amino acids, and alignment score for secondary structure) in a matrix, and producing figures (heatmap, phylogenetic trees, and networks) to help visualise evolutionary relationships.